ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 navigation, auto-completion, etc).

 Use `;;` to indicate that you've finished entering each expression and prompt OCaml to evaluate it.
-We run `ocaml` and evaluate a simple expression:
+We run OCaml and evaluate a simple expression:

 ```console
         OCaml version {{! get LATEST_OCAML_VERSION !}}